rtous/HPE_phase2/README.md

 - [SMPL-IK: Learned Morphology-Aware Inverse Kinematics for AI,Driven Artistic Workflows](https://arxiv.org/pdf/2208.08274.pdf)
 	- Includes an SMPL retargetting strategy :-)

-- EasyMocap and
+- EasyMocap and Neural Body ([Neural Body: Implicit Neural Representations with Structured Latent Codes for Novel View Synthesis of Dynamic Humans](https://arxiv.org/pdf/2012.15838.pdf))

 - Video explaining SMPL in detail: https://www.youtube.com/watch?v=rzpiSYTrRU0

 ## LOG stack

-- check
+- Testing ROMP over charade full, works nice!, scale problem
+- Running ROMP done (locally), problem with pngs.
-- check panoptic dataset to see if I can render animations with flashback from there
+- check panoptic dataset (has hands) to see if I can render animations with flashback from there.
+Not finished, just looked at the info.
+Being able to obtain the keypoints from a video is better for the projects.